lara-martin/NLP-class/homeworks/grad.md

 Within the Implementation Track, you will be primarly evaluated on the completeness of your implementation.
 However, the thoroughness and clarity of the writeup will be a sizeable (but non-majority) portion of your grade.

-### Milestones
+### Checkpoints

-**Milestone 1: Selection of Option.** Select which of the options (a,c,or e) you will do and fill out the short form online.
+**Checkpoint 1: Selection of Option.** Select which of the options (a,c,or e) you will do and fill out the short form online.
 Write a short description of your initial idea for how you might implement it.

-**Milestone 2: Initial draft of writeup, and git repo of your code with ≥ 3 non-trivial commits.** You must submit two items: an initial version of your writeup, and a git repository of your implementation containing at least three, non-trivial commits (e.g., commits affecting more than just whitespace or comments).
+**Checkpoint 2: Initial draft of writeup, and git repo of your code with ≥ 3 non-trivial commits.** You must submit two items: an initial version of your writeup, and a git repository of your implementation containing at least three, non-trivial commits (e.g., commits affecting more than just whitespace or comments).
 Your writeup does not need to include results, but it does need to include a discussion of your proposed system; a discussion of your implementation (or expected implementation), including any hurdles you are currently encountering; a discussion of what data you are using (+ if and how you adpated it); and a discussion of what tests you are running or will run to ensure correctness.